AA Breakdown services privacy notice

 - Product beneficiaries, users and policy holders;

-- Records of your contacts with us and your payment details;
+- Records of your contacts (e.g. phone and video calls, emails, letters) with us and your payment details;

 - Details of products and services you hold or have held as well as your use of them and any claims or breakdowns, and any expressions of interest in the AA or its business partners.
 These will include details of products, service, claims, and use of them, and usage of other AA products or services such as AA Insurance Services, AA/BSM, Driving School, AA Cars, AA Financial Services and other AA branded products or services;

-- Details of breakdowns, call outs, and claims made by you, your policy holders or policy beneficiaries, and product eligibility (such as whether you have an up-to-date MOT, up-to-date tax, or whether your vehicle if it is listed as being off the road or SORN);
+- Details of breakdowns, call-outs, and claims made by you, your policy holders or policy beneficiaries, and product eligibility (such as whether your vehicle is roadworthy and road legal).
+This includes whether you have valid insurance, an up-to-date MOT, up-to-date tax, or whether your vehicle is listed as being off the road or SORN;

 - Pricing and risk data about you, your beneficiaries or policyholders.
 This is data used, for example, to assess or make a decision about policy risk, decide or set pricing or risk levels, and decide whether we can offer or continue to offer you a product or service.
 This may use details such as your AA product or service holdings and use (including usage, claims or breakdown data), credit data, marketing data and risk profiles, suspected fraud, data from third parties (see below), vehicle and driving details, and telematics details;

 - Marketing information, including records of marketing communications, details of what you may be interested in, analysis and profiles we build up about you and your interests, and whether you open or read communications or links;